ArdenIvanov/svelte-intellisense/README.md

 ![Computed properties](images/script-computed.gif)

-8. Data properties for component state setter
+8. Data properties for component state setter (Svelte 2 only)

 ![Set properties of component](images/script-setter.gif)

-9. Svelte methods in script section
+9. Svelte methods in script section (Svelte 2 only)

-Also provides auto-completion for `this.refs.`
+Also provides auto-completion for `this.refs.` (Svelte 2 only)

 ![Component methods auto completion](images/component-methods.gif)